meryemiris/shipment-app/README.md

 # Shipment Management Application

 Welcome to the Shipment Management Application!
 This web-based tool allows you to view, edit, and manage shipment details with ease.
-Built using React, Redux, Chakra UI, and React Router, this application streamlines the management of shipments.
+Built using React, Redux Toolkit, Chakra UI, and React Router, this application streamlines the management of shipments.

 ## Table of Contents